 Bucketing: The act of confirming an order without actually executing it.
 Brokers may use this to pocket extra profit due to price fluctuations.

 This is far from a comprehensive list, of course.
-If you suspect you are dealing with fraudulent management or usage of your futures contracts, investments, or other derivatives, contact Hart & David for the litigation experience you need.Other Litigation Matters
+If you suspect you are dealing with fraudulent management or usage of your futures contracts, investments, or other derivatives, contact Hart David Carson for the litigation experience you need.Other Litigation Matters

 Fraud in trades and investments is not the only issue facing investors.
 Other possible litigations may include: